-They crave independence and want out of the so-called “rat race.”
-They don’t want to follow – they want to lead and pursue their own vision.
+They crave independence and have no desire to compete in the rat race.
+They don’t want to follow; they want to lead and pursue their own vision.
 They have ideas floating around in their mind and want to manifest those ideas in reality.

 These people are entrepreneurs.
 They are the risk takers and innovators that push economies forward, enrich our lives, and in turn, inspire others to do the same.